tylerlmz1/BC/README.md

 # Bash calculator

+### What is this
-A bash script calculator using Python as the backend
+A bash script calculator using Python as the backend.

-written for a school assignment
+It is written for a school assignment.

 ### How to use
 Run this in the terminal